sozip/sozip-spec/blog/01-announcement.md

 ## Performance

 SOZip is efficient:
-- Overhead for common read operations is in the order of 10%.
+- Overhead of using file from a SOZip archive, compared to using it uncompressed, is in the order of 10%  for common read operations.
 - Generation of a SOZip file can be much faster than regular ZIP generation when using multithreading.
-- SOZip files are typically ~ 5% larger than regular ZIPs.
+- SOZip files are typically only ~ 5% larger than regular ZIPs (dependent on content, and chunk size)

 Have a look at [benchmarking results](../README.md#benchmarking).